-- Changing Filing Status from Married Filing Jointly: The program does not automatically support changes required to carryover items when an individual is married filing jointly in one year and then changes to a different filing status in the next year.
-Examples of carryover items that may be impacted are capital loss carryovers, passive loss carryovers, taxability of a state tax refund, and carryovers of any other deduction or credit. - Married Filing Separate with Nonresident Alien Spouse: The program does not support filing without an ITIN or SSN for the nonresident alien spouse. - Filing Status of State Returns: TurboTax doesn't automatically optimize filing status for non-community property state returns.
-We will select by default the same filing status as your federal return. - 4.
-Dependent Care Expenses (Form 2441): The program does not support a credit for child and dependent care expenses if the taxpayer is a dependent of someone else and the person qualifying for the dependent care expenses is disabled. - 5.
+- 1. Changing Filing Status from Married Filing Jointly: The program does not automatically support changes required to carryover items when an individual is married filing jointly in one year and then changes to a different filing status in the next year.
+Examples of carryover items that may be impacted are capital loss carryovers, passive loss carryovers, taxability of a state tax refund, and carryovers of any other deduction or credit. - 2.
+Married Filing Separate with Nonresident Alien Spouse: The program does not support filing without an ITIN or SSN for the nonresident alien spouse. - 3.
+Filing Status of State Returns: TurboTax doesn't automatically optimize filing status for non-community property state returns.
+We will select by default the same filing status as your federal return.
+4. Dependent Care Expenses (Form 2441): - The program does not support a credit for child and dependent care expenses if the taxpayer is a dependent of someone else and the person qualifying for the dependent care expenses is disabled. - The program does not support a prior year dependent care benefit if the taxpayer has a W-2 in the current year that does not reflect an amount for dependent care benefits. - 5.
 Additional Child Tax Credit (Schedule 8812): If you worked for a railroad as an employee representative the alternate calculation for certain filers who have three or more qualifying children based on Tier 1 and Medicare tax is not supported.
 If the alternate calculation produces a higher credit for a railroad employee representative the additional child tax credit may be overstated. - 6.
 Child Tax Credit (Schedule 8812): If you have a dependent that qualifies for the child tax credit, has an ITIN and the answer in Part I for that child is just "No", they do not meet the substantial presence test, and the program does not support claiming the child tax credit for that dependent. - 7.
-Earned Income Credit and Information to Claim Earned Income Credit After Disallowance, Form 8862: The program does not support the situation of claiming the earned income credit when the taxpayer on a non-married filing jointly return when it has been indicated that the taxpayer can be claimed by someone else, even if the taxpayer is not claimed, and the person not claiming the taxpayer is not required to file a tax return or files a return only to get a refund of income tax withheld or estimated tax paid. - 8.
-Qualified Adoption Expenses (Form 8839): If you and another person (other than your spouse if married filing jointly) each paid qualifying adoption expenses or each received employer-provided adoption benefits to adopt the same child, the program does not support dividing the credit limit between the two of you. - 9.
+Earned Income Credit and Information to Claim Earned Income Credit After Disallowance, Form 8862: The program does not support the situation of claiming the earned income credit when the taxpayer on a non-married filing jointly return when it has been indicated that the taxpayer can be claimed by someone else, even if the taxpayer is not claimed, and the person not claiming the taxpayer is not required to file a tax return or files a return only to get a refund of income tax withheld or estimated tax paid.

+- 8. Qualified Adoption Expenses (Form 8839): If you and another person (other than your spouse if married filing jointly) each paid qualifying adoption expenses or each received employer-provided adoption benefits to adopt the same child, the program does not support dividing the credit limit between the two of you. - 9.
 Family and Dependent Situations: If the grandparent is living all year with the (adult) child and grandchild and the grandchild is the qualifying child of both, the program does not support the situation of the grandparent taking the Earned Income Credit and/or Child and Dependent Care Credit when the parent of the child has released the dependency to the other parent via Form 8332 or other custody agreement.